1964

 Changes

-when Ken Hooper left the group and Dudley-born Mike Taylor joined as rhythm
+changed when Ken Hooper left the group and Dudley-born Mike Taylor

-guitarist.
-From this time the musical style began to change, concentrating
+joined as rhythm guitarist.
+From this time the musical style began to

 both Danny and Mike pooled their songwriting talents to produce some